WE DESIGN SIXPLEXES IN TORONTO & GET BUILDING PERMITS

 In most cases, sixplexes are exempt from development charges and cash-in-lieu of parkland dedication.
 Exemptions for development charges and cash-in-lieu of parkland dedication for sixplexes are found in the Municipal Code.
 Even though development charges are waived by the City of Toronto, the School Boards still require education charges for a sixplex.

-For Additional Information, please contact the following Key Players of our Sixplex Design Team:
+For Additional Information, please contact the following Key Players of our avant-garde, formidable Sixplex Design Team:

 • Miaoyi Xue, P.Eng,